What Is Frame Damage On A Car?

 Sagging/Twisted Frame

-If your frame is sagging or warped, it’s likely to leave gaps in between the different body panels.
-If ignored, a sagging or twisted frame can cause your tires and suspension components to wear faster.
+If your frame is sagging or warped, it’s likely to leave gaps in between the various body panels.
+If ignored, a sagging or distorted frame can cause your tires and suspension components to wear faster.

 Mashed Frame

 A damaged frame is most common after a collision, where the frame itself crumples in on itself.
-Look for distortions or wrinkles in the body panels, like the hood, fenders, or side rails.
+Look for deformations or creases in the body panels, like the hood, fenders, or lateral rails.

 Sway Damage

 Sway damage typically occurs when a vehicle gets hit in a corner.
-The problem with sway damage is that your car won’t be able to drive in a straight line, meaning it’s a hazard to yourself and those around you.
+The problem with sway damage is that your car won’t be able to drive in a direct line, meaning it’s a danger to yourself and those around you.

 Additionally, if you continue to drive a car with sway damage, there’s a significant chance it wreaks havoc on the transmission.